 Where and WhenThe Oxbow is located at The Henry Ford in Dearborn, Michigan along the Lower Branch of the Rouge River.
 Project design and construction began in 2002 and completed in 2019.

-Native plants and seed mixes chosen for the Oxbow Restoration Project will enhance habitat for wildlife and increase opportunities for wildlife viewing.
+Native plants and seed mixes chosen for the Oxbow Restoration Project enhanced habitat for wildlife and increase opportunities for wildlife viewing.
 Native plants installed along rivers and streams provide food and shelter for a variety of insects, amphibians, reptiles, songbirds, mammals and fish.
-The open cut will help maintain a healthy population of prey species for many resident fish, which can help to produce big and healthy recreational sport fish.
+The open cut helps maintain a healthy population of prey species for many resident fish, which can help to produce big and healthy recreational sport fish.
 The Oxbow serves as a nursery spot for younger fish and the reconnection to the Rouge River can provide more access to the young fishes residing in the Rouge River seeking nursery habitat.
 The project provides benefits to a number of native amphibian and reptile species by providing turtles in the river cover and refuge in the backwater area of the Oxbow.
 The natural shoreline and muddy bottom of the Oxbow will provide habitat that can be used for foraging, cover, breeding and nursery, and overwintering refuge that the Rouge River in this area does not provide.
-The Oxbow Restoration Project will also include the installation of habitat features that benefit amphibians and reptiles such as basking logs, woody aquatic structure, hibernacula sites, and nesting locations.
-The Oxbow Restoration Project will also benefit birds, mammels, insects and pollinators with improved habitat.
+The Oxbow Restoration Project included the installation of habitat features that benefit amphibians and reptiles such as basking logs, woody aquatic structure, hibernacula sites, and nesting locations.
+The Oxbow Restoration Project benefits birds, mammels, insects and pollinators with improved habitat.

 Summary of Overall Restoration Activities

 Project area prior to cut to the Rouge River

 Work begins to connect Oxbow to the Rouge River

 Finished project conntecting the Oxbow to the Rouge River